sassoftware/restaf-graphql-server/README.md

 Since this server uses hapijs the routes must conform to hapijs specs for routes.
 The following routes are reserved

-1. graphql - for graphql playground
+1. /graphql - for graphql playground

-2. /{param*} - to serve up pages other than graphql
+2. /APPNAME - where APPNAME is specified in the env file - this is the main entry that will trigger a logon

 3. /appenv - to receive selected environment variables in your app -set in the env.js file